LukeGall/MSci-Project/plan.md

 * Week 7 (1/11)
     * Work on finishing up and cleaning up the theory, should almost be ready to start writing up the proofs soon
 * Week 8 (8/11)
+    * Finish up main part of the theory, clean up the LaTeX file with the figures then send it over.
+Maybe look at how the proofs will go, or get some ideas down for which examples I'll use to showcase the theory.
 * Week 9 (15/11)
     * Start report (Maybe)
 * Week 10 (22/11)